Lachesis (genus): Description

-Adults typically range in length from 2 to 3 m, although some may grow to as much as 4 m, making Lachesis the longest type venomous snake in the Western Hemisphere, and the longest type of viper in the world.
-L. muta is possibly the largest of the four species currently recognized, although more scant information suggest L. stenophrys broadly overlaps in size and may average at a similar size, while L. melanocephala and L. acrochorda are apparently slightly smaller than the prior two species.
+Adults of the genus Lachesis typically range in total length (including tail) from 2 to 3 m, although some may grow to as much as 4 m, making Lachesis the longest genus of venomous snake in the Western Hemisphere, and the longest genus of viper in the world.
+L. muta is possibly the largest of the four species currently recognized, although more scant information suggests that L. stenophrys broadly overlaps in size and may average at a similar size, while L. melanocephala and L. acrochorda are apparently slightly smaller than the prior two species.
 Although they are not the heaviest vipers, since the Gaboon viper (Bitis gabonica) and the eastern diamondback rattlesnake (Crotalus adamanteus) are heavier, large adults can weigh 3 to 7 kg.
 Bushmasters are sexually dimorphic in size, with males reaching larger sizes than females.
 The bushmasters' tail ends with a horny spine which sometimes vibrates when disturbed like rattlesnakes; due to this, it has been called 'the mute rattlesnake'.